sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_10.rst

 a quick discussion.
 In our discussions of multiple comparisons, in the previous section and back in chapter :doc:`Comparing several means (one-way ANOVA)
 <../Ch13/Ch13_ANOVA>`, I’ve been assuming that the tests you want to run are genuinely
 post-hoc.
-For instance, in our drugs example above, maybe you thought that the drugs would all have different effects on mood (i.e., you hypothesised a main effect of drug), but you didn’t have any specific hypothesis about how they would be different, nor did you have any real idea about *which* pairwise comparisons would be worth looking at.
+For instance, in our |clinicaltrial|_ example above, maybe you thought that the levels of ``drug`` would all have different effects on mood (i.e., you hypothesised a main effect of ``drug``), but you didn’t have any specific hypothesis about how they would be different, nor did you have any real idea about *which* pairwise comparisons would be worth looking at.
 If that is the case, then you really have to resort to something like Tukey’s HSD to do your pairwise comparisons.